CDCgov/RecordLinker/tests/algorithm/README.md

 # Record Linkage Algorithm Testing

-This repository contains a project to test the effectiveness of the RecordLinker algorithm.
+This repository contains a project to evaluate the match accuracy performance of the RecordLinker algorithm.

 ## Prerequisites